 - Line 3 baking sheets with reusable baking mats or parchment paper.

 - In a large bowl, whisk together oats, almond flour, shredded coconut, ginger, cinnamon, baking powder, and salt.

 - In another large bowl, mash the bananas with a fork (should be about 1 cup, if not, add a little more).
-Then add the melted coconut oil, eggs, and molasses.
+Then add the melted coconut oil, eggs, molasses, and syrup.
 Whisk together and then add the dry ingredients.
 Stir until just well mixed.